- Rules of debate at meetings

 - iii. subject to standing order 10 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 clear working days before the meeting confirming his/her withdrawal of it;

-- iv. convene a meeting of Full Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office;
+- iv. convene a meeting of Full Council for the election of a new Chairperson of the Council, occasioned by a casual vacancy in his office;

 - v. facilitate inspection of the minute book by local government electors;